IFTTT/ConnectSDK-iOS/README.md

 - Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the “Targets” heading in the sidebar.
 - In the tab bar at the top of that window, open the “General” panel.
 - Click on the `+` button under the “Embedded Binaries” section.
-- Select the top `IFTTT SDK.framework` for iOS.
+- Select the top `IFTTTConnectSDK.framework` for iOS.
 - And that’s it!

-The `IFTTT SDK.framework` is automatically added as a target dependency, linked framework and embedded framework in a “Copy Files” build phase which is all you need to build on the simulator and a device.
+The `IFTTTConnectSDK.framework` is automatically added as a target dependency, linked framework and embedded framework in a “Copy Files” build phase which is all you need to build on the simulator and a device.

 ## Setup
 ### Configure redirect